ojd2/JS_Control_MVC/README.md

 these messages onto one or more of the view procedures below." - (Reenskaug,T, 1979)

 Declare our main controller which communicates with the output of the prior model.
-We initiate a new version of the TodoList() and push it onto the view using inherited procedures of the Controller.
+We initiate a new version of the `TodoList()` and push it onto the view using inherited procedures of the `Controller`.

 ```
 function Controller(){